cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

  ![alt-text](./images/docker-ps.png)

- If APM Server service doesn't start, is because it uses Elasticsearch and Elasticsearch take some time to start.
+ If APM Server service doesn't start, it's because it uses Elasticsearch and Elasticsearch take some time to start.
 To solve this, just restart some containers using this command: `docker-compose -f docker/docker-compose.yml restart apm user-microservice
 `.

 #### Spring Boot Service Dockerfile